TAPAAL/docs.tapaal.net/content/gui/simulation.md

 For convenience this actions is also directly assessable from the "Simulation Control" widget in the side menu ![Step back/forward](history-control.png?classes=inline), or by using left and right keypad buttons.
 You can also jump directly to any state by selecting it from the list.

-Warning, if you step back in the trace history and fire a transition it will overwrite the rest of the trace from that point on.
+_Warning:_ if you step back in the trace history and fire a transition it will overwrite the rest of the trace from that point on.

 ## Time
 When enabling time you can how preform time delay actions as well as transitions firings.
 Like transition firings, time delays are recorded to the simulation history.